calancha/indeed_challenge/README.md

 # HackerRank Indeed.com Paint Problem

-You are a painter and you have a M x N (rows x columns) grid.
+You are a painter and you have a M x N (rows x columns) grid.<br/>
-In R of the cells you have dropped a paint drop.
+In R of the cells you have dropped a paint drop.<br/>
-Each drop has its own darkness D.
+Each drop has its own darkness D.<br/>
 Every darkness is an integer
 ```0 < D <= 255```